jmegner/cursorless-unofficial-doc/README.md

   - [`"word"`](https://www.cursorless.org/docs/#word) allows you to refer to words within a snake_case or camelCase token.
   - [`"char"`](https://www.cursorless.org/docs/#char) for individual characters.

 Be sure to check out the [scope visualizer](https://www.cursorless.org/docs/user/scope-visualizer/) so you can see scopes while you edit/view a document.
 The scope visualizer really helps you get the hang of exactly what the scopes are and which ones are useful.
-Just click on the Cursorless icon in the vscode side bar to try it out.
+Just click on the Cursorless icon in the vscode side bar or say the command "bar cursorless" to try it out.

 And you can reuse the above scopes when using [relative/ordinal modifiers](https://www.cursorless.org/docs/#previous--next--ordinal--number).
 Some examples: